-As we support more and more customers who use Contentful to publish confidential information or distribute premium content, we knew we needed to go beyond "security by obscurity" to restrict private assets to authorized users.
+As we support more and more customers who use Contentful to publish confidential information or distribute enterprise content, we knew we needed to go beyond "security by obscurity" to restrict private assets to authorized users.
 At the same time, we wanted to keep the scalability and performance offered by the CDN infrastructure.

 What at first looked like an impossible dilemma eventually turned into an elegant implementation of an authorization mechanism that we call “embargoed assets.”

 We announced embargoed assets today at Blueprints, the Contentful customer conference, and the feature is now available to our premium plan customers.

 Using signed URLs to restrict access to assets

 Embargoed assets makes it possible to restrict access to assets cached on the global CDN infrastructure.
 The new access mechanism relies on three crucial components:

 \*.ctfassets.net/path/image-abc.jpg) with secure URLs (

 Define a security policy for accessing the secure URLs and let the customer determine the lifespan of access tokens

 Provide an endpoint for generating short-lived tokens used to sign the secure URLs